 - Register online and the online course will be automatically, any bonus courses will be added by our support team.

-Why should a physical therapist, physical therapy assistant or athletic trainer take this gait training physical therapy course?
+Why should a physical therapist, physical therapy assistant or athletic trainer take this gait analysis physical therapy continuing education course?

 What is gait training?
-The systematic approach in this course will enhance your differential diagnosis skills when assessing gait patterns and developing comprehensive rehabilitation programs designed to improve functional gait at home and in the community.
+Functional gait patterns require the synergy between balance, coordination, range of motion, and strength.
+A "normal" walking pattern is different for each person, depending on their specific needs.
+The key is to identify deficits that contribute to abnormal gait patterns and buildeach system appropriately.
+This course’s systematic approach will enhance differential diagnosis skills when assessing gait patterns and assist with developing comprehensive rehabilitation programs designed to improve functional gait at home and in the community.

 Rehab clinical tools instructed in this gait training physical therapy course to enhance your functional outcomes.

 - Information and skills needed to promote energy efficiency with gait and activities.

 - Differential diagnoses skills for analyzing, communicating, and progressing the client to a more functional level of movement.